JustToTryModels/oiuyt/README.md

 ### Objective

-Scrape, clean, and analyze Apple AirPods (2nd Generation) reviews from Walmart, then build and compare multiple sentiment classification models to identify the most accurate approach.
+Collect, clean, and analyze Apple AirPods (2nd Generation) reviews from Walmart, then build and compare multiple sentiment classification models to identify the most accurate approach.

 <div align="center">